kunalj101/python_intro_hackathon/chapter4.md

 description : Pandas is at the heart of data analysis in Python.
 This chapter gets you started with Data Munging in Python using Pandas

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
-## Credit History has missing value or not ?
+## The curious case of missing values

+Rarely is the data captured perfectly in real world.
+People might not disclose few details or those details might not be available in the first place.
+This data set is no different.
 There are missing values in variables.

-We should first identify the variables have missing value then estimate those values wisely depending on the number of missing values and the expected importance of variables.
-So, here our first task is to check the variable has missing values in the dataset and how many observation has missing values.
+We need to first find out which variables have missing values, and then see what is the best way to handle these missing values.
+The way to handle a missing value can depend on the number of missing values, the type of variable and the expected importance of those variables.

+So, let's start by finding out whether variable "Credit_history" has missing values or not and if so, how many observations are missing.

 ```{python}